lokehagberg/flowback-frontend/README.md

 };

-// Avoid Global variables as much as possible except for one’s that are used all over the place such as for example the translation function
+// Avoid Global variables as much as possible except for one's that are used all over the place such as for example the translation function

 //Good